 - 1. From the main menu, select Configure Controller Settings, then select Encryption Manager. - 2.
 Select Import Foreign Local Key. - 3.
 Enter the master key used to encrypt the logical drive.

-The Master Key is a 10-32 character string, comprising all printable ASCII characters.

-4. Enter the Crypto Officer password: press Enter; when the pop-up window opens, type the password, then press Enter to submit.
+The Master Key is a 10-32 character string, comprising all printable ASCII characters. - 4.
+Enter the Crypto Officer password: press Enter; when the pop-up window opens, type the password, then Enter. - 5.
+Select Submit Changes.

-10.14 Configuring the Controller Port Mode
+10.12 Configuring the Controller Port Mode